ByteCurdler/misc/README.md

 # misc
 Random bits, things, and doodads.
 - DeadfishX-Fidsofar:
-   An interpreter of [Deadfish X](https://esolangs.org/wiki/Deadfish_x), with commands that make more sense.
+   An interpreter of [Deadfish X], with commands that make more sense.
+- GemMatch:
+    A classic gem-matching game, based on the course by [The Great Courses Plus].
 - Muggins-KnockOut:
    A program that takes the dice rolled in [Muggins] or [Knockout] and gives you possible moves.
 - Quine: